lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_INTERPOLATOR_SPLINE(see below<sup>2</sup>, Integer, Integer)**
 Output: InterpolatorType
 Creates an interpolator that replaces a null value with a value that is calculated by [spline interpolation](https://en.wikipedia.org/wiki/Spline_interpolation) based on the specified number of previous (second parameter) and subsequent (third parameter) observations (both numbers must be positive).
 The value of the first parameter is used as a filler value when not enough previous or subsequent values exist to satisfy parameter 2 or 3.
-For example, if `TS_INTERPOLATOR_SPLINE(3, 5, 9.76)` is specified, for each null value, a spline is calculated by using the three previous and five subsequent data points that minimizes the average error for all eight data points, and the point on this spline that corresponds to the timetick of the null value determines the filler value.
+For example, if `TS_INTERPOLATOR_SPLINE(3, 5, 9.76)` is specified, for each null value, a spline is calculated by using the three previous and five subsequent data points that minimize the average error for all eight data points, and the point on this spline that corresponds to the timetick of the null value determines the filler value.
 If three previous or five subsequent data points are not available, the value 9.76 is used as the filler value.

 **<sup>2</sup> The input type can be any of String, Double, Array[String], Array[Double], but must be of a type that corresponds to the type of the time series.**

 ## Time series expressions
 {: #time_series_expressions}

-Expression creation functions replace the anchor functions that have been deprecated.
+Expression creation functions replace the anchor functions that are deprecated.
 Expression functions are more powerful and allow more advanced use cases.

 **"TS_EXP_ID” ()**
 Output: Identity Expression